Documentation

 Tip

-Marketing campaigns: tracking the impact of publications
+Marketing campaigns: tracking the effect of publications

-Once the material is out — on an external outlet or your own site — add its URL to the Marketing campaigns section and track how the AI engines react: how many times it landed in answers, on which prompts, and what citation lift it produced.
-This is where the loop closes: recommendation → publication → measurable impact.
+Once a piece is live — on an external outlet or on your own site — add its URL to "Marketing campaigns" (a content studio tab) and track how the engines react: how often it lands in answers, which prompts it works on, and whether the brand is actually named where the piece is cited.
+This is where the loop closes: recommendation → publication → measurable effect.

-• The "+ Add URL" button accepts both external placements (an article on vc.ru, a catalog card, a community thread) and pages on your own site.
-A campaign groups placements within a single release, PR wave, or quarterly plan
+• The "Add URL" button takes both external placements (an article on an outlet, a directory listing, a community thread) and pages of your own site.
+A campaign groups placements within one release, PR wave, or quarterly plan

 Tip